Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 1. be able to easily access the website on a variety of different devices

-The first step taken to insure the easy access of the website on a variety of diffenet devices is by exploiting the 'viewport meta' tag in the head section of each of the html pages that make up the website.
+- The first step taken to insure easy viewing of the website on a variety of diffenet devices is by exploiting the 'viewport meta' tag in the head section of each of the html pages that make up the website.
+This helps to scale the website more appropriately on mobile devices.
+More information can be found on this here: https://www.w3schools.com/css/css_rwd_viewport.asp.
+- The second step taken was to make sure the website's strucure was responsive in design.
+I primarily used the [Boostrap Grid System](https://getbootstrap.com/docs/4.0/layout/grid/).
+I chose this in part because I had very recently completed the Boostrap Resume mini project so it was fresh in my mind and also because it met the requirements of the design choices I had made (as seen in the )